 In this healthy dinner recipe, wrapping tender slices of eggplant around frozen mozzarella sticks yields eggplant Parmesan-like results in a fraction of the time.
 Serve with a leafy green salad for an easy meal.

-Shopping Tip: Choose a brand that has less than 250 mg of sodium per serving with little to no added sugar.
+Shopping Tip: Choose a brand of mozzarella sticks that have less than 250 mg of sodium per serving with little to no added sugar.

 Fish Tacos with Avocado-Lime Crema: